World's Largest Lincoln Statue

 Abraham Lincoln was a giant among U.S. Presidents.
 In Ashmore, Illinois, he's a giant among the trees.

 The World's Tallest Lincoln was created in 1968 to mark the 110th anniversary of a Lincoln-Douglas debate in nearby Charleston.
-He was built skinny, reportedly because he had to be driven hundreds of miles from St. Paul, Minnesota, and "wide load" trucking restrictions compelled his creator to think thin.
+He was built skinny, reportedly because he had to be driven hundreds of miles from his assembly point in St. Paul, Minnesota, and "wide load" trucking restrictions compelled his creator to think thin.

 From the beginning, Skyscraper Lincoln had problems.
 He arrived too late for the 110th anniversary, and a proposed Abraham Lincoln Memorial Park that was supposed to be built around him failed to materialize.
 "That statue stood out there in the middle of a field for years," recalled David Kirsch, operations officer for Lincoln Springs Resort.
 "And there were definitely bullet holes in it."